-WalletHub conducted a nationally representative poll of nearly 500 people in the U.S. to see what types of resolutions folks are making for 2020, especially in terms of personal finance.
+WalletHub conducted a nationally representative poll of over 330 people in the U.S. to see what types of resolutions folks are making for 2022, especially in terms of personal finance.
 We also asked about people’s motivations for making resolutions, their expectations of success and much more.
-This survey took place from December 2 to December 6, 2019.
+This survey took place from November 22 to November 26, 2021.
 You can find the complete results in the following infographic.

 - 7 in 10 people admit they’ve cheated on a New Year’s resolution before.

 This report reflects the results of a nationally representative online survey of over 330 respondents.

 After we collected all responses, we normalized the data by age, gender and income so the sample would reflect U.S. demographics.